 While standing on Goat Island looking towards the east I am able to capture the more interesting part of the bridge.
 And even the mill with the red and white tower can be seen through the trees.
 I love the reflection in the water.
 Standing on the bank of sand and grass, waiting as the sky changed from light blue to grey to gorgeous pinks, I enjoyed the serenity of the island.
 It's not often I can get across to it.
 I even found a fox hole or three along the edges.
 I wonder if they live there?
 Perhaps another trip in early morning would answer my question.

 Above: CNR Train bridge as seen from Goat Island, Prince George, BC

 Looking back at the Yellowhead bridge from Goat Island I am able to capture the last few rays of sunset before darkness descends.
 I'm the last one off the island and as I walked across the riverbed to head to the car I am thankful I am able to go on a whim and photograph what I want, when I want.
 This would be a great spot for some night shots too if I feel so inclined before the river rises too much more.
 And my gum boots are in my car, ready to put on if needed.

 Above: Yellowhead Bridge at sunset, Prince George, BC

-Terrill Bodner, MPA is an Accredited Professional Photographer living in Prince George, BC, specializing in Contemporary Family Portraiture, Corporate Headshots, Real Estate and Fine Art photography.
-Terrill is an Accredited member of Professional Photographers of Canadaand holds the designation of Master of Photographic Arts.
+Terrill Bodner, MPA is an Accredited Professional Photographer living in Prince George, BC, specializing in Family Portraiture, Lifestyle, Headshots, Real Estate and Fine Art photography.